 Secure your spot with a deposit & travel contract

 Typically 1-2 months before departure

 We greet you at the meeting point

-We will ride in Tanzania and the Indian Ocean archipelago of Zanzibar, which is a semi-autonomous territory in political union with Tanzania.
+We are motorcycling in Tanzania and on the Indian Ocean coast on the island of Zanzibar, a semi-autonomous territory of Tanzania.

 You need to have a motorcycle driving license valid for a 500 cc motorbike (at least).

 You can sit into the back-up van and enjoy totally the same trip while saving 200 EUR.
 Also you will have the chance to sit and ride on the bike behind our guides or if you come together with a rider you can also sit on the back of the bike for most part of the trip.

 Every rider must bring his own motorcycle protective gear and helmet.
 We do not recommend wearing leather motorbike suits as we do not go fast on the bikes and we will have mostly warm weather.
 We strongly recommend bringing good protective top gear, a durable high top riding boot and a helmet.
 Don't forget about your rain clothes, as we will have some rain showers.

 The guides provide helmets if necessary, but obviously these ones are used and not from the highest quality.
 We recommend you bring your own one!
 It is your decision what kind of a helmet you prefer, but you need to be prepared for defending yourself against very strong sunshine rain, mud and a lot of dust.